chengyawlow/chengyawlow.github.io/_pages/background.md

 + Mar.
 01, 2014 ~ Oct.
 31, 2019: **Lecturer** (Tenured), Faculty of Information Science and Technology, Malaysia.
   + On Ph.D.
 Study Leave from Mar.
 2014 to Feb.
 2018.
 + Nov.
 18, 2009 ~ Feb.
 28, 2014: **Lecturer** (Non-Tenured), Faculty of Information Science and Technology, Malaysia.
 + Apr.
 01, 2008 ~ Nov.
-17, 2009: **Assistance Lecturer**, Faculty of Information Science and Technology, Malaysia.
+17, 2009: **Assistant Lecturer**, Faculty of Information Science and Technology, Malaysia.
 + Apr.
 01, 2005 ~ Mar.
 31, 2008: **Tutor**, Faculty of Information Science and Technology, Malaysia.